Air traffic controller : all about this job

 Career development in civilian life :

-Through the internal selection process, air traffic controllers can move into research, supervision or management of civil aviation services (depending on seniority).
+Through the internal selection process, air traffic controllers can move into research, supervision or management of civil aviation services (depending on his years of experience).

 Career development in the military :